hcoles/blog/_posts/2021-03-30-dont-let-your-code-dry.md

 Running mutation analysis is where all the cost is.

-You don't get any benefit until you look at the reults and do something with them.
+You don't get any benefit until you look at the results and do something with them.

 Typically, if the analysis is run overnight, this doesn't happen in a meaningful fashion.
 The results are largely forgotten and ignored.